Frequently Asked Questions (FAQs)

 What do I need to know about forbearance?

-You should know that during a forbearance, no payments are expected; however payments will still be accepted.
+You should know that during a forbearance, no payments are expected; however, payments will still be accepted.
 There will be no late charges assessed to your account, and negative credit reporting is suppressed.

-The purpose of a forbearance is to offer temporary relief by suspending payments for a set period of time for those impacted by COVID-19.
+The purpose of a forbearance is to offer temporary relief by suspending payments for a set period of time.
 However, it is important to understand that once the forbearance plan expires, the total amount of all outstanding monthly mortgage payments that were suspended during the forbearance period, as well as any previously delinquent amounts, will become due, unless further assistance is requested and addressed through post-forbearance options, and credit reporting will resume.

 For example: Let's say your monthly mortgage payment is $1,000, including principal, interest, taxes, and insurance.
 If you choose to enter a 90-day forbearance plan, you won't owe that $1,000 for the next three months.
 But at the end of the 90-day plan, you'll owe $3,000 (or $1,000/month for the past 3 months) to become current again.

-That's why we believe the best way to manage this program is to start with a 90-day forbearance period, which provides our customers with immediate payment relief to address the financial impact of the COVID-19 pandemic.
+That’s why we believe the best way to manage this program is to start with a 90-day forbearance period, which provides our homeowners with immediate payment relief to address the financial impact of the COVID-19 pandemic.

 What can I expect during the forbearance period?